josephg/egwalker-paper/reg-text.typ

   Both sequences are in some causal order, that is: if $e_i -> e_j$ ($e_i$ happens before $e_j$, as defined in @event-graphs), then $e_i$ must appear before $e_j$ in both $E$ and $E'$.
   If $e_i parallel e_j$ (they are concurrent), the events could appear in either order.
   Therefore, it is possible to transform $E$ into $E'$ by repeatedly swapping two concurrent events that are adjacent in the sequence.
-  We show that at each such swap we maintain the invariant that the document state resulting from applying the events in the order before the swap is equal to the document state resulting from applying the events in the order after the swap.
+  We show that at each such swap we maintain the invariant that the document state and the internal state resulting from replaying the events in the order before the swap are equal to the states resulting from replaying the events in the order after the swap.
-  Therefore, the document state resulting from replaying $E$ is equal to that resulting from $E'$.
+  Therefore, the document state and the internal state resulting from replaying $E$ are equal to those resulting from $E'$.

   Let $angle.l e_1, e_2, ..., e_i, e_j, ..., e_n angle.r$ be the sequence of events prior to one of these swaps, and $e_i$, $e_j$ are the events to be swapped.
-  The set of events $G' = {e_1, e_2, ..., e_i, e_j}$ in the prefix of this sequence up to and including $e_j$ also forms a valid event graph (in a topological sort, an event's parents must always appear earlier in the sequence, so the removal of a suffix cannot remove a parent of an event in the prefix).
-  Moreover, $e_i$ and $e_j$ must both be in the frontier set of $G'$, since they are concurrent and they cannot be the parent of any other event in $G'$.
-  // TODO: It is never the case that we clear the internal state between the two events being swapped By @lemma-commute, replaying the events in the prefix results in the same document state as replaying the events in a variant of the prefix in which $e_i$ and $e_j$ are swapped.
-  Replaying the events in the suffix is a deterministic algorithm based on this document state.
+  Replaying the events in the prefix $angle.l e_1, e_2, ..., e_(i-1) angle.r$ is a deterministic algorithm resulting in some document state and some internal state.
-  Therefore, replaying $angle.l e_1, e_2, ..., e_i, e_j, ..., e_n angle.r$ results in the same document state as replaying $angle.l e_1, e_2, ..., e_j, e_i, ..., e_n angle.r$.
+  Next, we replay either $e_i$ followed by $e_j$, or $e_j$ followed by $e_i$.
+  Since $e_i$ and $e_j$ are concurrent, it is not possible for only one of the two to be contained in a critical version, and therefore no state clearing will take place between applying these two events.
+  If $e_i$ and $e_j$ are both insertions, the resulting states in either order are the same by @lemma-ins-ins.
+  If one of $e_i$ and $e_j$ is an insertion and the other is a deletion, we use @lemma-ins-del.
+  If both $e_i$ and $e_j$ are deletions, we use @lemma-del-del.
+  Finally, replaying the suffix $angle.l e_(j+1), ..., e_n angle.r$ is a deterministic algorithm.
+  This shows that concurrent operations commute.
 ]

 #theorem[The #algname algorithm complies with the strong list specification @Attiya2016.] <main-theorem>